Moreover, email marketing has stood the test of time, known as a highly result-oriented method to reach audiences and connect in the long term.

 And even if they notice, they need to consider it important for them.
 Given they receive such emails regularly, it is easier to just look at a peek and close it.

 Increase In Email Conversation Due To the Pandemic

 Not to forget, the pandemic situation also impacted consumer behavior and their lives in more ways than you can imagine.

-Then, the social distancing also affected their behavior, how they interact or meet others.
-You see there are more Zoom meetings and more usage of apps such as Hangouts, Whatsapp, Slack, Skype, etc.
+Then, social distancing also affected their behavior and how they interacted with or met others.
+You see, there are more Zoom meetings and more usage of apps such as Hangouts, Whatsapp, Slack, Skype, etc.